Kerry Carpenter Preview, Player Props: Tigers vs. Astros

 Astros Pitching Rankings

-- The Astros have the eighth-ranked team ERA across all MLB pitching staffs (3.95).
+- The Astros have a 3.94 team ERA that ranks eighth among all MLB pitching staffs.

+- Astros pitchers combine to surrender 159 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

-- In his last appearance on Sunday, the right-hander went 2 2/3 innings against the Seattle Mariners, allowing six earned runs while surrendering eight hits.
+- In his last time out on Wednesday, the right-hander threw six scoreless innings against the Boston Red Sox while surrendering five hits.

-- In 24 games this season, the 24-year-old has put up a 4.57 ERA and 10.1 strikeouts per nine innings, while allowing a batting average of .265 to opposing batters.
+- The 40-year-old has an ERA of 3.19, with 7.8 strikeouts per nine innings, in 20 games this season.
+Opponents have a .231 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.